COVID-19 Vaccine Guidance for People Living with MS

 People living with multiple sclerosis (MS) are seeking peace of mind on the safety and effectiveness of the COVID-19 vaccines.
 In response, MS Society partner organizations convened a group of international expert researchers and medical professionals to review the available science and make fact-based recommendations.
 The Canadian Network of MS Clinics and the MS Society of Canada’s Medical Advisory Committee have revised and endorsed the guidance for Canadians living with MS.

-We do not know how many people in the vaccine clinical trials had MS, so data on the safety and effectiveness of COVID-19 vaccines in those with MS is not yet available.
+We do not know how many people in the vaccine clinical trials had MS. Recent studies and registries have reported that the COVID-19 vaccines are generally safe for people living with MS with similar adverse events to the general population.
 This guidance is based on data from the general population in the vaccine clinical trials and data from studies of other vaccines administered to people with MS.

 This guidance applies to the COVID-19 vaccines authorized for use in Canada - Pfizer-BioNTech, Moderna, AstraZeneca/COVISHIELD and Janssen (J & J).
 COVID-19 is an emerging, rapidly evolving situation.
 This guidance will be updated and become more detailed as more is learned from scientific studies of the vaccines.
 See Frequently Asked Questions.